Skip to main content

 Method

-2. Heat vegetable oil in a 12-inch heavy skillet over high heat until just smoking, then add steak in 1 layer and sauté, turning over occasionally, until browned and just cooked through, about 5 minutes total.
-Transfer to a platter and sprinkle with scallion greens and remaining 1 tablespoon sesame seeds, then serve with accompaniments.
+2. Heat vegetable oil in a 12-inch heavy skillet over high heat until just smoking, then add the steak in one layer and sauté, turning over occasionally, until browned and just cooked through, about 5 minutes total.
+Transfer to a platter and sprinkle with scallion greens and the remaining 1 tablespoon sesame seeds, then serve with accompaniments.

 3. *Available at Asian markets and many supermarkets.